-When talking about real-time log analysis, people will think of using ELK (Elastic, Logstash, and Kibana) to implement it.
-ELK Stack is an open-source solution that has accumulated many contents and use cases in the community.
+To realize real-time log analysis, many people may think of using the popular Elasticsearch, Logstash, and Kibana (known as the ELK Stack) to build a project.
+The ELK Stack is an open-source solution that has accumulated a large number of topics and use cases in the community.

-- Ease of use: The cost when you get started and use the function.
+- Ease of use: the cost when you get started and use the solution.

-- Performance (important): The query and analysis requirements for unit data volume and how is the latency.
+- Performance (key point): the query and analysis requirements for unit data volume and how is the latency.

-- Scale (important): The data volumes that can be processed and the scalability.
+- Scale (key point): the data volume that can be processed and the scalability.

-- Cost (important): The cost for using the same function and performance.
+- Cost (key point): the cost for using the same feature and performance.

 Ease of use